-Medications not listed on the Medication Authorization Form will not be permitted at camp.
+Medications not listed on the Medication Authorization Form form will not be administered.
 Please be sure to complete the health profile in its entirety.

 A new Medication Authorization Form will be required if there are any changes in medication or campers arrive at camp without the medications listed on the form.